DarkScarbo/Mod-3-Project---My-Wedding-Website/README.md

 ## Server
 The backend it's built in Ruby on Rails with a PostgreSQL database, using an object-oriented programming approach.
 The app has 5 models: Wedding, Guest, Host, Event and Picture.

-- A Weadding has many Events, Hosts and Guests .
+- A Wedding has many Events, Hosts and Guests .
 - A Event belongs to a Wedding.
 - A Guest belongs to a Wedding.
 - A Guest has many hosts through Weddings.